tinymins/vue-boilerplate/README.md

 ### Build and publish Chrome extension

-  Run `npm build`, then you can load unpacked extension in chrome and select folder `dist`.
+  Run `npm run build:chrome-ext`, then you can load unpacked extension in chrome and select folder `dist`.
 You just need to packaging this folder and publish it to [Chrome web store](https://chrome.google.com/webstore/developer/dashboard).